-The Senior Manager, Regulatory Affairs provides support pertaining to all aspects of regulatory affairs related to the development of novel liver drugs including quality, preclinical and clinical areas of drug development and the policies/procedures required to ensure compliance with regulations.
+The Sr. Manager/Associate Director, Regulatory Affairs provides support pertaining to all aspects of regulatory affairs related to the development of novel liver drugs including quality, preclinical and clinical areas of drug development and the policies/procedures required to ensure compliance with regulations.

 - Works with the product leads, prepares regulatory documentation, as required, in accordance with regulations, guidance and legal obligations.

 - For the development product prepares and/or co-ordination of the regulatory documentation to support clinical trial applications and amendments.